-The Nicolais School of Business at Wagner College, located in one of the five boroughs of New York City, invites applicants to apply for a full-time, tenure-track, position for an Assistant Professor of Management to start in Fall, 2022.
+The Nicolais School of Business at Wagner College, located in one of the five boroughs of New York City, invites applicants to apply for a full-time, tenure-track, position for an Assistant Professor of Management to start in Spring or Fall 2024.

 About the Nicolais School of Business

 In 2016, Wagner College established the Nicolais School of Business (Nicolais School), to honor two of the college’s stalwart supporters of business education, the late Michael A. Nicolais ’49 H’14 and his wife, Margaret Christie Nicolais ’49 H’14.

 The Nicolais School of Business enrolls 150 undergraduate majors and 53 MBA students with ambitious goals to grow enrollment at both the undergraduate and graduate level.
 The Nicolais School of Business offers four undergraduate concentrations in accounting, finance, marketing,

 and management, a BA in economics and an MBA.
 Students are at the core of our decisions.
 Through practical education, based in a liberal arts tradition, our mission is to prepare students to be career-ready, data-informed, inclusive, and ethical business leaders, effective communicators, and responsible global citizens.
 We are making investments to develop innovative, relevant, and high-impact curriculum and programs to prepare students to thrive in an ever-changing business world, and to cultivate and forge community and industry partnerships and to establish our brand identity in the marketplace.

 The Nicolais School has the full support of the senior leadership of the College, the robust Business Advisory Council, an active Board of Trustees, and an engaged alumni base.
 The Nicolais School is accredited by Accreditation Council for Business Schools and Programs